What is the deadline for the application?

 A. International students are looked at alongside domestic students and neither group is given any preference; places are given on merit.
 Note that admitted students must still follow appropriate visa application processes.

-Q. How many PhD students are admitted each year per program (marketing, management, IPM, accounting?
+Q. How many PhD students are admitted each year per program?

 A. There are no fixed numbers for particular departments, though note that the business program is slightly bigger as it includes more departments.
-There are specific calls in particular areas connected to grants (see funding & support).
+There are specific calls in particular areas connected to grants (see Funding and Support).
 In general, we rank students on performance and fit with faculty interests across all departments in either business or accountancy.

 A. TOEFL scores are waived for students who have studied in the United States or other programs taught in English (UK, Australia) for at least two years.